-Dr. Eatroff, a graduate from the College of Veterinary Medicine at Cornell University in 2006, completed an internship in small animal medicine and surgery at Oradell Animal Hospital in Paramus, NJ in 2007, and a residency in small animal internal medicine at Cornell University in 2010.
-He then trained as the Renal Medicine/Hemodialysis Fellow at the Animal Medical Center in New York, NY.
+Dr. Adam Eatroff has been practicing internal medicine for over ten years.
+A graduate from the College of Veterinary Medicine at Cornell University in 2006, Dr. Eatroff completed an internship in small animal medicine and surgery at Oradell Animal Hospital in Paramus, NJ in 2007, and a residency in small animal internal medicine at Cornell University in 2010.
+He then trained as a Renal Medicine/Hemodialysis Fellow at the Animal Medical Center in New York, NY.

 Click on image to download Dr. Eatroff’s Bio.

 Click on image to view a Case Study.

 Iron Status of Cats with Chronic Kidney Disease.<http://www.ncbi.nlm.nih.gov/pubmed/26417695>

 J Vet Intern Med.
 2015 Nov;29(6):1488-93. doi: 10.1111/jvim.13630.
 Epub 2015 Sep 29.

 Clinical presentation and outcome of cats with circumcaval ureters associated with a ureteral obstruction.<http://www.ncbi.nlm.nih.gov/pubmed/25270055>

 Steinhaus J, Berent AC, Weisse C, Eatroff A, Donovan T, Haddad J, Bagley D.

 J Vet Intern Med.
 2015 Jan;29(1):63-70. doi: 10.1111/jvim.12465.
 Epub 2014 Sep 30.

 Use of tissue plasminogen activator in catheters used for extracorporeal renal replacement therapy.<http://www.ncbi.nlm.nih.gov/pubmed/24438008>